 The first time you use this, the Bank Account field may be empty, and you can select the bank account you are depositing to, from the drop-down list.
+You can also just start typing the name of the desired account, and it will appear via autocomplete.
 Subsequent times you use this, it will show the account you used the previous time, but of course you can change it if necessary.

 The Description field will show a list of all of the previous Descriptions of deposit transactions within the last year or so in your selected Bank Account.
 You can use the drop-down list, or just start typing and matches will come up.